SKKSaikia/StanfordSS/README.md

 <b>#SILICON VALLEY 🌃🚀 </b>

 Cry of Excitement and Joy; I couldn't believe it; I never dreamt of getting replies from the AI GODs from Industry.
-Yes I emailed <b>Peter Norvig (Director of Research, Google) & JEFF DEAN(Lead, Google Brain)</b> and seeing their reply at the same time in two different threads, I couldnt believe my eyes; I almost blacked out.
+Yes I emailed <b>PETER NORVIG (Director of Research, Google) & JEFF DEAN (Lead, Google Brain)</b> and seeing their reply at the same time in two different threads, I couldnt believe my eyes; I almost blacked out.
 So much memories; so much inspiration from Peter & Jeff; and here I was: Hi from both of my inspiration ; Jeff and Peter.
 They are so humble and nice; they helped me quickly set up appointments with them.
 I asked my roommate If he was free and wanted to visit.
 He agreed ; says, "Why not bro!" and the rest is history.

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/jp.jpg" height=200px>